How to Live Stream on Zoom with a Professional Video Platform

 Training Sessions

-Since a lot of businesses are still having their teams work from home, sessions for new employee onboarding, building corporate culture, workflow efficiency, and other routine training are done online.
+Since many businesses are still having their teams work from home, sessions for new employee onboarding, building corporate culture, workflow efficiency, and other routine training are done online.

 City Council Meetings

-Many local government meetings and events are still being carried out via Zoom in order to maintain social distance, and live streaming the meeting is much easier than giving constituents the ability to join the call directly on Zoom.
+Many local government meetings and events are still being carried out via Zoom to maintain social distancing, and live-streaming meetings are much easier than allowing constituents to join the call directly on Zoom.

 Streaming for Marketing